 Also, remember that having a well-stoked pantry and knowing all survival recipes is not enough.
 If one day you turn on the tap and nothing comes out, what will you do?
 I decided not to rely on luck and got the declassified U.S. Army water generator plans: The Water Freedom System for bugging in and this backpack-sized generator for bugging out, both simple, practical, and reliable.

-How to Make Calcium Loaf
+How to Make the Calcium Loaf (With Quantities)

 Storage Tips for Long-Term Use